Samegao Castle

 Built: 15th century

-Remaining remnants: Clay walls and moats
+Remnants: Clay walls and dry moats

 Title: 100 more famous Japanese castles